 By Jessica DiNapoli

-Gawker filed for bankruptcy this month with a plan to sell itself to online publisher Ziff Davis LLC for $90 million, setting the floor for bids in a court-supervised auction scheduled to take place later this summer.
+Gawker filed for bankruptcy with a plan to sell itself to media company Ziff Davis LLC for $90 million.
+That offer sets the floor for bids in a court-supervised auction scheduled for later this summer.

 Reuters reported earlier that Denton would file for bankruptcy as soon as Monday.
 (Reporting by Jessica DiNapoli in New York; Editing by David Gregorio)